-Tiredness tends to creep up on you as you go through your treatment.
-So you might not feel tired at the beginning of your course but you are very likely to by the end.
+Radiotherapy side effects tend to get worse as you progress through your treatment.
+So you might not feel tired at the beginning of your course but might do towards the end and for a few weeks afterwards.

 Tips for boosting or saving energy

 Taking short cuts on some things or getting help from other people can help you to feel less tired.

 Some research into treating tiredness (fatigue) shows that it is important to balance exercise with resting.
 The amount you do depends on how much you're used to exercising.
 Pick the time of day when you are feeling least tired.

 If you're feeling very tired there are some things you can do to help depending on your circumstances:

 - Have short naps if you need to.

 - If you're working and feel tired see if you can reduce your hours or work from home if possible.

 - Ask family and friends for help with things like shopping, housework, gardening, and collecting the children from school.